-Graduates of the Graduate Diploma in Tax will:
+Graduates of the Graduate Diploma in International Law will:

-- Have advanced knowledge within a systematic and coherent body of knowledge relating to the field of tax, including the acquisition and application of knowledge and skills in relation to:
+- Have advanced knowledge within a systematic and coherent body of knowledge relating to the field of public international law, including the acquisition and application of knowledge and skills in relation to:

 - Have advanced cognitive, technical and communication skills that enable them to:

-- generate ideas and solutions to complex problems from both theoretical and practical perspectives in the subjects studied in the field of tax
+- generate ideas and solutions to complex problems from both theoretical and practical perspectives in the subjects studied in the field of international law

-- Apply knowledge and skills to demonstrate autonomy, well-developed judgement, adaptability and responsibility as a practitioner or learner in the field of tax.
+- Apply knowledge and skills to demonstrate autonomy, well-developed judgement, adaptability and responsibility as a practitioner or learner in the field of international law.